MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 When you sign into an enterprise or organizational account on the device, it may also apply Mobile Device Management (MDM) policy, if the policy is configured by your IT administrator.

 ## Enterprise Device Management

+### Certain devices joined in Azure AD may be unable to logon users after updating to 21H1

+#### Symptoms
+- Using PIN to logon will fail after entering the correct PIN.
+- Using the web logon method will fail after successfully signing in on the web page.
+- The device is not listed as “Azure AD joined” in [Azure portal](https://portal.azure.com/) -> Azure Active Directory -> Devices.

+#### Cause
+The impacted device may have been deleted from the Azure AD tenant.
+For example, this may happen because:

+- An administrator or user deleted the device in the Azure portal or using PowerShell.
+- The device was removed from the Azure AD tenant due to inactivity.
+For an efficiently managed environment, we typically recommend IT admins to [remove stale, inactive devices from their Azure AD tenant](https://docs.microsoft.com/azure/active-directory/devices/manage-stale-devices).

+When an impacted device attempts to contact the Azure AD tenant again after it has been deleted it will fail to authenticate with Azure AD.
+This effect is often invisible to the user of the device, as cached logon via PIN will continue to allow the user to logon.

+#### Mitigation
+There is currently no way to add a deleted HoloLens device back into Azure AD.
+Affected devices will need to be clean-reflashed by following the instructions on [reflashing their device](https://docs.microsoft.com/hololens/hololens-recovery#clean-reflash-the-device).